 Ellie Rainbow: The Girl That Never Was

 When she was eight she introduced me to her best friend.
 His name was Lucas.
 He had hair so black it turned blue.
 His eyes were wide and bright with an old soul peering out from inside.
 He called me Ma’am and always nodded deeply by way of hello and reverence.
-Quite the old-timey gentleman in a tiny young body.
 Together he and Ellie would talk about what the world would be like when they were old.
-They used to compete with each other to create a more and more fantastical future
+They used to compete with each other to create a more and more fantastical future:

 I wonder whether they are doing this now, in their universe.